ChrisMcDan/HCL-Training/Assignments/July/Assignment 3/README.md

 # Assignment 3
+1. Create a washing machine class with methods:
+   - swtichO
+   - acceptClothes
+   - acceptDetergent
+   - switchOFF.
-1. Create a washing machine class with methods as swtichO, acceptClothes, acceptDetergent, switchOFF. acceptClothes accepts the no_ofClothes as argument & returns the no_ofClothes.
+acceptClothes accepts the no_ofClothes as argument & returns the no_ofClothes.

 2. Create a class Student which has following methods: